thinknathan/Foundation-for-Sage/README.md

 Sage is a WordPress starter theme with a modern development workflow.

-This branch combines the structure of [Sage 8](https://github.com/roots/sage/releases/tag/8.5.4) with the updated workflow of [Sage 9](https://github.com/roots/sage/releases) and beyond.
+This branch combines the structure of [Sage 8](https://github.com/roots/sage/releases/tag/8.5.4) (vanilla WP, no Laravel) with the updated workflow of [Sage 10](https://github.com/roots/sage/releases).

 ## Features

 * Sass for stylesheets
 * Modern JavaScript
-* [Webpack](https://webpack.github.io/) for compiling assets, optimizing images, and concatenating and minifying files
+* [Laravel Mix](https://github.com/JeffreyWay/laravel-mix) for compiling assets and concatenating and minifying files
 * [Browsersync](http://www.browsersync.io/) for synchronized browser testing
 * CSS framework: [Foundation](https://foundation.zurb.com/)